 Talks was no substitute for action

 Currency markets briefly wobbled on reports of a specific attack before the end of the year, but South Korean stocks and the won were higher.
+North Korea makes threats against the South on an almost daily basis.

 Admiral Mullen said China’s push for new talks was no substitute for action.